Coming from JavaScript

 Bracket syntax

-This is the most visible change and the one that takes the most adjustment.
-Every function call is [function arg1 arg2] instead of function(arg1, arg2).
-There are no commas, no semicolons, and no operator precedence rules to remember.
+The most visible change, and the one that takes the most adjustment.
+Every call is [function arg1 arg2], not function(arg1, arg2).
+No commas, no semicolons, no precedence rules to keep in your head.

 ; JavaScript: Math.max(a + b, c * d)